unni-krishnan-95/copy/_posts/2016-12-30-vulnhub-kioptrix3.md

 <a href="/images/kiop3-4.png"><img src="/images/kiop3-4.png"></a>

 The thing that really caught my eye here was the "__id__" parameter in the URL.
-So I attempted to inject a __'__ to try and see if the application was vulnerable to SQL Injection.
+So I attempted to inject a single qoute to try and see if the application was vulnerable to SQL Injection.

 <a href="/images/kiop3-5.png"><img src="/images/kiop3-5.png"></a>